ThiagoSchetini/AR9285-rebranding/README.md

 The idea here is to use a dual band Atheros AR5BHB92 AR9280 wireless card, and make it bypass thinkpads whitelist (warning: tested only on my T430)

 Good News!

 There is an Atheros that passes on Thinkpad t430 whitelist!
 I think that it works too on x230, w530 ...

 `168C:002B:17AA:30A1`

 How To?

-We gonna modify the EEPROM of our AR5BHB92 to become this card.
-We gonna change the ProductID, SubProductID and SubVendorID to another one.
+We're gonna modify the EEPROM of our AR5BHB92 to become this card with the code above!

 # How to buy this card exactly?

 I've bought from this link, i recomend to buy exactly the same one:

 `https://www.aliexpress.com/item/AR5BHB92-AR9280-Dual-Band-2-4G-5GHz-802-11a-b-g-n-300Mbps-WiFi-Wireless-Network/32792736484.html?spm=a2g0s.13010208.99999999.262.jRvcby`

 Link not working anymore?
 Please, try searching for this term on Ali Express, look for the one that has the waelab brand on it:

 `AR5BHB92 AR9280 Dual-Band waelab`

 You need the Ubuntu OS to make this!
-You gonna need a Laptop with no wifi restriction, Ubuntu OS (any version), and of course, with the Atheros wireless card pluged in (and only this please)
+You gonna need a Laptop with no wifi restriction, Ubuntu OS (any version), and of course, with the Atheros wireless card pluged in.

 # The easiest way ever!